 In 2014 we extended the HERhealth program at one of our Indian suppliers to also include men.
 We saw very positive results from this project as it developed the communication between women and men on sensitive issues.
 During 2016 we continued with another project in India that included both women and men.

-On International Women´s Day 2018, Lindex for the second year in a row highlighted the special day and textile female workers by donating part of the sales to HERhealth.
-The 119 000 euro donation will be used to start more HERhealth projects in Lindex suppliers´ factories.
+On International Women’s Day 2018, Lindex highlighted the special day and textile female workers for the second year in a row by donating part of the sales to HERhealth.
+The 119 000 euro donation will be used to start more HERhealth projects in Lindex suppliers’ factories.
 The corresponding donation from 2017 was 114 000 euro and has so far enabled nine new HERhealth projects and included about 8 500 women in Bangladesh, Cambodia, China and Myanmar.

 HERfinance Wage Digitization

 HERfinance provides the textile workers with financial education on topics such as financial planning, budgeting, saving and borrowing responsibly.
 This program reaches both women and men, but has a particular impact on women’s financial strength since women often lack access to and control over the household financials.
-In 2015 Wage Digitization was added to the program, which educates both workers and management in the digitization of payroll services and connects workers with financial services.
-By digitization of payments workers can have their salaries transferred to their mobile phone, which can also be used to make payments.
+In 2015 Wage Digitization was added to the program, which educates both workers and management in the digitisation of payroll services and connects workers with financial services.
+By digitisation of payments workers can have their salaries transferred to their mobile phone, which can also be used to make payments.
 Transitioning from cash-based payrolls to digital payrolls has many benefits such as increased security, resource efficiency and increased factory productivity.
 The addition Wage Digitization is a pilot that was initiated in 2015 through a partnership between BSR and Bill and Melinda Gates Foundation.
 Since Lindex started working with HERfinance Wage Digitization, we have reached about 7800 workers in Bangladesh.